hubotio/evolution/_drafts/programatically-configured-bots.md

 > Describe alternative approaches to addressing the same problem, and why you chose this approach instead.

 Considered having the `bin/hubot` launcher interact with a `index.coffee` or `index.js`.
 It wasn't clear how that would work, and just running `index.coffee` or `index.js` makes more sense if you are familiar with running javascript projects.

+Considered adding properties to `Robot` for configuring script packages and script directories handled by `Robot#run`.
+This would take away much of the flexibility of being able to control load order.